-In this study, there was parametric statistical test conducted (t-test) to determine the level of effectiveness of the model using IBM SPSS Statistics 24.
+In this study, there was parametric statistical test conducted (t-test) to determine the level of effectiveness of the model using IBM SPSS solitistics 24.
 The effectiveness of the model was then tested using a t-test and the average increase from the pre-test to the post-test results.
 Calculation of Gain index was carried out to determine the increase after the implementation of CIPP management in BST.
-Gain test is used to determine level of effectiveness of a treatment on expected results, which in this study was CIPP management model in BST.
+Gain test is used to determine level of effectiveness of a treatment on extended in BST.
 The Gain index was calculated by the following formula: